What is Irenka?

 liver or kidney disease;

-drug addiction or suicidal thoughts.
+drug addiction or suicidal thoughts; or

-How should I take Irenka (duloxetine)?
+How should I take Irenka?

-You may take duloxetine with or without food.
+Take with or without food.

 Store at room temperature away from moisture and heat.